amplify-education/asiaq/README.md

     servicename.json~mhclbexternal  (for example banana.json~mhclbexternal)

-Create a zookeeper discovery directive, an acl rule and a health check:
+In that file create a zookeeper discovery directive, an acl rule and a health check:

     {
       "discovery": {